ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 We annotated `value` as a float, but then assigned a string to it.
 Python does not enforce the annotation--the code runs and `value` ends up as `"Pi"`.
 A type checker warns about that reassignment, but Python itself doesn't mind.
-Adding type hints doesn't change Python's runtime behavior unless you use additional frameworks or decorators to enforce types at runtime.
+Adding type annotations doesn't change Python's runtime behavior unless you use additional frameworks or decorators to enforce types at runtime.

 ## Why Use Type Annotations?

-If type hints are optional, why bother with them?
+If type annotations are optional, why bother with them?
 They produce significant benefits, especially for larger projects:

-- **Clarity and Readability**: Type hints serve as documentation.
+- **Clarity and Readability**: Type annotations serve as documentation.
   When you see a function signature `def process(data: list[str]) -> bool`, it's immediately clear what is expected: a list of strings goes in, and a boolean comes out.
   You don't have to read through the function body or comments to guess the types.
   This makes it easier for others (and yourself, in the future) to understand the code's intent.